anon-iclr2022/learning-to-map/README.md

 ```

 #### Training the map predictor models
-If you wish to train your own ensemble, first make sure all data are downloaded, and then each model in the ensemble can be trained separately:
+If you wish to train your own ensemble, you first need to generate the training data.
+Then each model in the ensemble can be trained separately:
 ```
 python main.py --name train_model_0 --batch_size 12 --map_loss_scale 1 --is_train --num_workers 4 --root_path /home/user/ --log_dir /path/to/log/dir --with_img_segm --img_segm_model_dir /path/to/img/segm/model/folder --stored_episodes_dir /path/to/mp3d_objnav_episodes_final/ --stored_imgSegm_episodes_dir /path/to/mp3d_objnav_episodes_final_imgSegmOut/
 ```